Martin Gerzabek: Awards

 Gerzabek has received several awards for his scientific work, for example, the "Pro Merito" badge of honour in gold for outstanding achievements regarding radiation protection in 2004.
 In 2006, he received the honorary membership of the Austrian Soil Science Association for outstanding achievements in soil science in Austria and in 2011, the Emil Ramann Medal of the German Soil Science Society.
 Furthermore, in 2011, Gerzabek received three honorary doctorates: from the Georgian State Agrarian University in Tbilisi, the Czech University of Life Sciences Prague and the University of Agricultural Sciences and Veterinary Medicine of Cluj-Napoca.

 In 2012, he was awarded an honorary doctorate by the Ion Ionescu de la Brad University of Agricultural Sciences and Veterinary Medicine of Iași in Romania.
 In 2015, he was elected to the Academia Europaea and to the German Academy of Engineering (acatech) and was awarded the Decoration of Honour in Gold for Services to the Republic of Austria by the Federal Republic of Austria.
 Since 2016, Gerzabek is Honorary Member of the IUSS (International Union of Soil Sciences).
+In 2023 he received the award of Excellence for Lifetime Achievements of ICA (European Association of Life Science Universities).
+In 2024 he was elected as honory member of Academia Romana.